-Another type of collateral that business lenders will accept is inventory.
+One of the most common forms of collateral that business lenders will accept is inventory.
 In fact, from a lender’s perspective, many of the considerations for equipment, such as liquidation value and future depreciation, apply to inventory as well.
-As a result, the amount and cost of your loan may change depending on how the lender values your inventory.
+As a result, the amount and cost of your loan may vary by lender and how they value your inventory.

 As a business owner, you receive cash up front and don’t have to worry about waiting for the cash from your invoices to come in.
 However, you’ll have to pay fees or other costs to the lender which means your business will earn less money than it would if you collected the invoices yourself.